flex-development/vfile-reader/README.md

 ### `ReaderValue`

-Character or code point in a source file, with `null` denoting the end of file (TypeScript type).
+Character or character code in a source file, with `null` denoting the end of file (TypeScript type).

 ```ts
 type ReaderValue = Character | Code